-Providing the highest quality of timber to customers around the world is not only our commitment to customers, but also our core business strategy aiming to stay competitive in the ever-changing global market and to maintain our leading position amongst industry peers.
+Providing the highest quality of timber to customers around the world is not only our commitment to customers, but also our core business strategy aiming to stay competitive in the ever-changing global market.
 Also, throughout its operations, the Group ensures that it is in strict compliance with all national and regional policies regarding anti-corruption.